tom-seddon/beeb_test_os/README.md

 If the screen wraps round (e.g., displaying Mode 0 starting at $4000), the flashing cursor indicates where the wraparound back to $3000 occurred.
-(The wraparound size is always 20 KB.)
+The wraparound size is always 20 KB.

+## Engineering test

+Selects mode 7 and shows the Ceefax engineering test page.